 Gawaine knows Dros well.
 So I suspect, did Chrétien’s target audience, from some contemporary literature apparently lost or terribly obscure to us today.

-A connection with Druas of Druas’ Hill is probably not impossible, though it would seem to require a shift over the years from heroic to sinister figure.
+A connection with Druas of Druas’ Hill (Hill of Wretches) is probably not impossible, though it would seem to require a shift over the years from heroic to sinister figure.